-Empower young adult refugees, while easing pressure on host countries, by training and providing full-time employment opportunities for both refugees and disadvantaged host country youth.
+Empower young adult refugees, by training them in tech and providing them with full-time employment opportunities in host countries.
 Inspire countries and companies around the world to do the same.

 The world has more refugees than ever before